niplav/site/notes.md

 Still, some guesses at implications from the GLUT-of-circuits models for alignment and chain-of-"thought":

 1. The token bottleneck is *real*.
 Every <10k serial steps the entire state needs to be compressed down to one of 50k-200k tokens, resulting in at most 16-20 bits of state to be passed between each circuit.
-My guess is that it's actually closer to ~8-10 bits (given [~1 bit per character in English](https://en.wikipedia.org/wiki/Entropy_\(information\)#Introduction) (though [this source](https://cs.stanford.edu/people/eroberts/courses/soco/projects/1999-00/information-theory/entropy_of_english_9.html) claims almost five bits per character!)), so maybe 2 bits per character in an optimized chain of "thought", at four to five characters per token.
+My guess is that it's actually closer to ~8-10 bits (given [~1 bit per character in English](https://en.wikipedia.org/wiki/Entropy_\(information\)#Introduction)), so maybe 2 bits per character in an optimized chain of "thought", at four to five characters per token.
 A vector of a thousand floats becomes a token of a dozen bits.
 	1. This may allow us to estimate an upper limit on the optimization power of an LLM outputting `$n$` tokens?
 2. Continuous chains of "thought" would be quite bad, since they'd increase the serial depth without information bottlenecks by a lot.
 3. It now matters that all the circuits are aligned even when composed with each other, which is not guaranteed at all, and even having to extend the guarantees for alignment from every circuit to every ordered pair of circuits increases the size of the search space quadratically.